rimjhimsud2310/SQL-databases/README.md

 ### Assess

-* Discover and assess on-premises databases and infrastructure
+* Discover and assess on-premises databases and infrastructure (AzureMigration on-prem VM to be used, SARF in place for permissions)
 * Map dependencies
 * Prioritize databases for migration